on-api/on-api/2.6.0/spec/subscriptions.md

-# Subscriptions API
+# Subscriptions endpoint

-Used to fetch a list of all active services or subscriptions from a CO belonging to the current SP.
+Used to fetch a list of all active subscriptions from a CO belonging to the current SP.

 ## Methods